vickmuir/Backup/index.md

 ## Accessing and viewing {{site.data.keyword.backup_notm}} storage details

-The storage details of your {{site.data.keyword.backup_notm}} service can be viewed in the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/catalog/){:new_window} and the {{site.data.keyword.slportal}} at any time.
+The storage details of your service can be viewed in the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/){:new_window} and the {{site.data.keyword.slportal}} at any time.
 Details that can be viewed include the password, storage address, and usage that is associated with the selected {{site.data.keyword.backup_notm}} service.

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}){:new_window} and click the **Menu** icon on the upper left.
 Select **Classic Infrastructure**.</br>
    Alternatively, you can log in to the [{{site.data.keyword.slportal}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){:new_window}.
 2. Click **Storage**, and select **Backup** from the list.
 2. Click anywhere on the row of the vault you want to view its storage details.
 From this view, the Password is not visible.
-Proceed to the next step to view the password that is associated with your {{site.data.keyword.backup_notm}} service.
 3. Click the **Show** check box next to the **Password** field to view the password for the selected {{site.data.keyword.backup_notm}} service.

 Changes that are made to the {{site.data.keyword.backup_notm}} password within the {{site.data.keyword.slportal}} are made to the service itself.
-When you change your password, keep in mind that it impacts your service directly.
-To reset your password, follow the steps in [How to Change an {{site.data.keyword.backup_notm}} password in the {{site.data.keyword.slportal}}](change-password.html).
+When you change your password, it impacts your service directly.
+To reset your password, follow the steps in [Changing the password for the backup service](change-password.html).
 {:important}

 ## Installing the {{site.data.keyword.backup_notm}} agent